etodd/bad-code/README.md

-# 13 Years of Bad Code
+# 13 Years of Bad Game Code

 Slides for a talk about bad code.